Ace Your EAE Application in 5 Ways

 You may be called up for interviews for all three choices, but you will only be offered one course.

 You slayed your write-up.
 Now, it’s interview time.
 YAY!
 Top tip: Bring a portfolio.
 (Psst… A portfolio is not just for art or design.)
 Put together a folder of things to demonstrate that you’ve got the passion.
 Attended an Advanced Elective Module (AEM) before?
 Bring the certificate along.
 Programmed a robot using Python/Arduino?
 Started an online business on Carousell?
 Produced a short animation clip?
 Show the interviewers what you’ve done.
 Now is the time to flex.

 5) Arm yourself with knowledge and be prepared to show and tell

 Read up on the course curriculum so you know exactly what you are applying for.
 Be prepared to verify what you said and demonstrate your passion.
 Different courses require different aptitudes.

 For example, in Social Work, it’s important that you show how you can empathise with others.

-For Pharmaceutical Sciences, you’ll need to show the ability to cope with the rigour of chemistry and biology subjects.
+For Pharmaceutical Science, you’ll need to show the ability to cope with the rigour of chemistry and biology subjects.
 You may also be asked to elaborate on your participation or attendance in interest-based workshops or competitions.

 WHEN YOU GET THE OFFER